Bat In Your Home? 24/7 Emergency Service Available

 Guano Cleanup & Attic Decontamination

 When extensive bat damage has occurred, the entire space must be decontaminated.
-This begins with sealing off the space from the rest of the house to prevent cross-contamination.
-Trained technicians wearing hazmat-grade protective equipment bag and remove every piece of contaminated insulation.
+This begins with sealing off the space from the rest of the house to prevent contamination.
+Trained technicians wear hazmat-grade protective equipment, then spray down, bag and remove every piece of contaminated insulation.
 The space is then vacuumed with commercial HEPA-vacs and disinfected.
 Only after the space is deemed safe can the attic be re-insulated.

 "I woke up in the middle of the night with a bat crawling around the covers.
 Kris got to our house within the hour.
 He caught the bat and prepared it for testing.
 The department of health called two days later -- rabies test was negative.
 Thank God!"